dcs-chalmers/pla-compress/C/README.md

 ## Demo streaming usage

 To illustrate the streaming usage, we can use the basic script `csv2socket.py` in `example_data`.
-The script simulates that the data is read by eg a sensor at a rate of 10k values per second.
+The script simulates that the data is produced by eg a sensor at a rate of 200 values per second and the output is produced **as soon as ready**.

 1. Run the generator program (which assumes the input csvfile is available, by default *cricket.csv*):<br />
 ```